Samantha Crawford: Career

 Aged 17, Crawford advanced through qualifying to make her major main-draw debut at the 2012 US Open, losing to fellow teenager Laura Robson in the first round.

 Having seen her career stalled by a knee injury that required surgery in 2013, she earned a place at the 2015 US Open by winning the USTA's Wild Card Challenge.
 Again she lost in the first round, this time to Irina Falconi.

-In November 2015, Crawford won what would prove to be to be her only ITF singles title at the Scottsdale Challenge, defeating Viktorija Golubic in the final and in the process clinching the USTA Australian Open Wild Card Challenge.
+In November 2015, Crawford won what would prove to be her only ITF singles title at the Scottsdale Challenge, defeating Viktorija Golubic in the final and in the process clinching the USTA Australian Open Wild Card Challenge.

 As a qualifier at the 2016 Brisbane International, Crawford achieved her career-best WTA Tour result defeating wildcard entrant Priscilla Hon, seventh seed Belinda Bencic and Andrea Petkovic to reach the semifinals, at which point she lost to former world No. 1 and eventual champion Victoria Azarenka.

 She made her first appearance at a major on foreign soil at the 2016 Australian Open, losing to Danka Kovinić in the first round.

 Thanks to her improved world ranking, Crawford gained direct entry into the main-draws at the 2016 French Open, where she lost in the first round to Tímea Babos, and that year's Wimbledon, where she defeated qualifier Paula Kania to set up a second round meeting with 28th seed Lucie Šafářová which she lost in straight sets.
 She also made it directly into the 2016 US Open, but lost in the first round to 24th seed Belinda Bencic in three sets.

 Crawford made her final major main-draw appearance at the 2017 Australian Open, overcoming fellow American Lauren Davis in her opening match, before being eliminated in the second round by seventh seed Garbiñe Muguruza.

 In August 2023, Crawford was appointed as an assistant tennis coach at Oklahoma State University.